Curriculum Statement & Planning Documents

 This protocol ensures subject leaders and teachers know what precisely is being taught, and in what order, so that pupils know more, remember more and can do more.
 This also ensures that class teachers and subject leaders have a shared understanding of appropriate challenge and of the extent to which learned information is retained long term.

-Children will know more and remember more.
-They will use their knowledge and skills for the next part of their education and well into the future.
-All children will have made the maximum progress from their starting points,that their individual circumstances allow.
-Children will have a love for learning, skills and knowledge for life.
+- Children will have a love for learning, skills and knowledge for life.
 Children will leave us well rounded, having developed academically, socially and emotionally.
 Children will have ambition and want to take their learning into the future to improve their life chances.

 Pupil Mobility